Managing Jenkins X secrets

 CloudBees Jenkins X Distribution installs and configures Vault for your cluster by default through the cluster creation process.
 Refer to Creating a Jenkins X cluster for more information.

-Vault is a suite of commands, libraries, and log files that stores and grants access to user secrets.
+Vault is a tool for accessing and storing user secrets.
 It manages the complexity of secure resource access:

-Storing secrets - Vault places secrets in an encrypted format on your local disk or remote storage bucket.
+Storing secrets - Vault places secrets in an encrypted format in a remote storage bucket.

 Secret creation and deletion - Vault creates secrets for dynamic access to storage buckets, ephemeral access that are created/destroyed as needed for temporary data access, and generating keys for database authentication.

-Encrypting data - Vault stores secrets on local disk or remote storage buckets in secure directories using strong encryption.
+Encrypting data - Vault stores secrets in a remote storage bucket in secure directories using strong encryption.

 CloudBees Jenkins X Distribution interacts with Vault via the